 Next let’s look at a clothing purchase, some jeans, and a few t-shirts… again it is not time-sensitive, it’s shipped by the least expensive method possible and the shipping was probably less than you would have gotten last year with a discount coupon.
 So basically shipping things by slow ground methods are pretty inexpensive but it’s not for time-sensitive items.
 Perishable items need to be shipped so they arrive before they melt or go bad and that pretty much rules out the really cheap shipping.
 You could guess what a shipment of New England Lobster would look like if it took a week to arrive.

 How can any merchant give you “free” shipping?
 Answer: They don’t.
 What they do is reduce service or pass on costs in some other way

-- Making a minimum purchase or limited item free shipping, the ads say ‘free shipping’ but it’s on limited items, those items may only be shipped by the less expensive methods or already have the cost of the shipping built-in.
-Amazon recently increased the minimum to $35 purchase to qualify for free ground shipping.
+Making a minimum purchase or limited item free shipping, the ads say ‘free shipping but it’s on limited items, those items may only be shipped by the less expensive methods or already have the cost of the shipping built-in.
+Amazon recently increased the minimum to a $35 purchase to qualify for free ground shipping.

 The word FREE usually means you’ll be getting something for nothing, but is that the case here?
 Based on my year’s experience, most of the time the answer is NO. So you can see that ‘free shipping’ really’ is not free someone always pays the UPS, FedEx, or Post Office bill.